 Craft Cocktails at Home, an e-book by author, engineer, food science blogger and cocktail enthusiast Kevin Liu, provides essential reading and practical drink-making tips based on science.
 From rapid infusion techniques and tips for making clear ice to understanding the history of acids in drinks, this cocktail book offers a fresh perspective that will benefit any bartender, science buff or not.

-Chapters include "Foundations of Flavour" - which discusses the chemistry of flavour, mouthfeel, and balancing drinks; and "Basic Mixers" - which takes an in-depth look at the science of ice, citrus and sugar.
+Chapters include "Foundations of Flavor" - which discusses the chemistry of flavor, mouthfeel, and balancing drinks; and "Basic Mixers" - which takes an in-depth look at the science of ice, citrus and sugar.
 The book also features interviews with bartenders Dushan Zaric, Jeffrey Morgenthaler and Andrew Cameron, as well as scientists from many unusual yet related fields.

 I caught up with author Kevin Liu to find out more.